 - Uses a sklearn model

-Here are the parameters you can specify for SklearnQueryClassifier:
+Here are the arguments you can specify for SklearnQueryClassifier:

 |String||Yes||-||A gradient boosting-based binary classifier to classify between keywords and statements or questions, or statements and questions.|